banana-hammers/origins/docs/SidePanelChat.md

 10. Add welcome message when panel first opens
 11. Add scrolling container for message history
 12. Add header with title and close button to panel
-13. Import ChatPanel component in `/src/app/lore/page.tsx`
+13. Import ChatPanel component in `/src/app/planner/page.tsx`
-14. Add state to control panel visibility in lore page
+14. Add state to control panel visibility in planner page
 15. Update "Where are we" button to toggle panel
-16. Add ChatPanel component to lore page JSX
+16. Add ChatPanel component to planner page JSX
 17. Test button opens side panel correctly
 18. Verify welcome message appears when panel opens
 19. Test sending messages and receiving responses